 - There is no maximum debt to income ratio requirement

 - There is no maximum loan limit on VA Loans

 - Outstanding collections and charged-off accounts do not have to be paid

-This ARTICLE On VA Agency Guidelines Versus Mortgage Overlays Was PUBLISHED On July 24th, 2019.
+This ARTICLE On VA Agency Guidelines Versus Mortgage Overlays Was UPDATED On April 30th, 2021.